Roadmap

 Action Description

-• Adopt and publish final performance targets and all interim targets for each five-year cycle of the Clean Building Performance Standard (CBPS).
+• Adopt and publish Tier 1 and Tier 2 final performance targets and all interim targets for each five-year cycle of the Clean Building Performance Standard (CBPS).

 • Add emissions intensity, peak demand, and/or demand flexibility as additional metrics.